-Chias have actually been getting a lot of good rep lately and they're featuring stronger and stronger in the aisles of health food shops worldwide (the last story being a few days ago in USA today!)
+Chias have actually been getting a lot of good rep lately and they’re featuring stronger and stronger in the aisles of health food shops worldwide.
 The only surprising thing here is that it took until now for them to start getting proper recognition ;-)

 OK.
 So what about hemp hearts or hulled hemp seeds – the second wonderfood in this cereal? – Well, fwaaaa!
 They’re a masterfood in so many levels.
 Also high in fiber, Omega 3s, and ALAs.
 They’re also pretty in high protein and INSANELY delicious – kind of nutty but mellow and